vbem/lilei.tech/resumes/en_US/index.md

 ## Personal Introduction

 - I have ten years experience for Internet software development, including 5 years technical management experience.
-I have worked for China’s top companies of Internet, e-commerce and new-media, and be responsible for or participated in the architecture design, R&D, testing and implementation of software systems.
+I have worked for China’s top companies of Internet, e-commerce and new-media, where I was responsible for or participated in the architecture design, R&D, testing and implementation of software systems.
 - I am familiar with the systematic approach of software R&D and its life cycle management, as well as the management experience in development, testing and operating teams.
 - I am proficient in Solution Architecture under the cloud native scene, DevOps designing and landing, besides public cloud admin and DevOps hands-on works under multi-cloud, multi-business-domain and multi-deployment-environments.

 ## Work Experience

-### 2016/10 - Now
+### 2016/10 - Present

 - Company: [Oriental Pearl Group Co., Ltd.](https://www.opg.cn/) (Listed Corporation)
 - Department: *Academy/Cloud Computing Center - [Data Service Dept.](https://ds.opg.cn/)*